anu-rag/slate/source/includes/_task.md

 tasks     | None     | Array of integers(task_ids).
 Maximum length 20.

 <aside class="notice">
-Note: Only assignees can mark task as complete.
+Note: Only an assignee can mark task as complete.
 </aside>